 - Effective written and verbal communication skills in French (asset)

-- Strong understanding of the Canadian pharmaceutical industry and government processes.
+- In-depth understanding of the Canadian pharmaceutical industry and government processes.

 - Strong business and digital acumen.